sweet-security/candystore/README.md

 from the relevant file (the pointer stores a file index and a file offset).

-Note: the chances of a collision (meaning we fetch a wrong entry from the file) are virtually zero, about 10^-10 according to the birthday paradox (a collision in 336 uniformly-distributed 50-bits numbers).
+Note: the chances of a collision (meaning we fetch a wrong entry from the file) are virtually zero, about 1 in 20 billion according to the birthday paradox (a collision in 336 uniformly-distributed 50-bits numbers).

 Candy supports up to 4096 files, each up to 1GB in size (a span of 4TB).
 In terms of key-space, Candy allows 2^21 rows, each with 336 keys, so a total of 704M keys.
 The maximum size of a key